-(a) A child's attorney owes to the child the duties imposed by the law of this state in an attorney-client relationship.
+(a) A child's attorney owes to the child the duties imposed by the law of this state in an attorney-client relationship, including duties of individual loyalty, confidentiality, and competent representation.

-- (b) A child's attorney shall explain the nature of the attorney-client relationship to the child, including the requirements of confidentiality. - (c) Subject to subsections (d) and (e), once a child has formed an attorney-client relationship with a child's attorney, the attorney shall advocate any objectives of representation expressed by the child unless they are prohibited by law or without factual foundation. - (d) If a child's attorney determines that the child lacks the capacity or refuses to direct the attorney with respect to a particular issue, the attorney shall: - (1) present to the court a position that the attorney determines will serve the child's best interests if the position is not inconsistent with the child's expressed objectives;
+(b) A child's attorney, in a manner appropriate to the child's developmental level, shall explain the nature of the attorney-client relationship to the child, including the requirements of confidentiality.

+(c) Subject to subsections (d) and (e), once a child has formed an attorney-client relationship with a child's attorney, the attorney shall advocate any objectives of representation expressed by the child unless they are prohibited by law or without factual foundation.

+(d) If a child's attorney determines reasonably believes that the child lacks the capacity or refuses to direct the attorney with respect to a particular issue, the attorney shall:

+(1) present to the court a position that the attorney determines will serve the child's best interests if the position is not inconsistent with the child's expressed objectives;

-- (2) take no position as to the issue in question; or - (3) request appointment of a best interests attorney or court-appointed advisor. - (e) If, despite appropriate legal counseling, the child expresses objectives of representation that the child's attorney reasonably believes would place the child at risk of substantial harm, the attorney shall: - (1) request the appointment of a court-appointed advisor, if a court-appointed advisor has not been appointed; - (2) withdraw from representation and request the appointment of a best interests attorney; or - (3) continue the representation and request the appointment of a best interests attorney. - (f) The child's attorney shall not disclose the reasons for requesting a court-appointed advisor or best interests attorney under subsection (e) except as permitted by [insert reference to this state's rules of professional conduct].
+(2) take no position as to the issue in question; or

+(3) request appointment of a best interests attorney or court-appointed advisor best interests advocate if one has not been appointed.

+(e) If, despite appropriate legal counseling, the child expresses objectives of representation that the child's attorney reasonably believes would place the child at risk of substantial harm, the attorney shall:

+(1) request the appointment of a court-appointed advisor best interests advocate, if a court-appointed advisor best interests advocate has not been appointed;

+(2) withdraw from representation and request the appointment of a best interests attorney; or advisor best interests advocate or best interests attorney under subsection (e) except as permitted by [insert reference to this state's rules of professional conduct].

+(3) continue the representation and request the appointment of a best interests attorney.

+(f) The child's attorney may not disclose the reasons for requesting a court-appointed